OctoPrint/OctoPrint-FirmwareUpdater/doc/lpc176x.md

 </p>

 ### Required Settings
 The only required setting is the path to the firmware update folder.
-If using usbmount it will probably be `/media/usb`.
+If using usbmount it will be `/media/usb`.

 ### Optional Settings
 Optional advanced settings are available for:
 * Resetting the board prior to flashing - adds an extra board reset which can help ensure that the SD card is mounted correctly
+* Configuring the unmount command - clear the command line to disable it

 ## Troubleshooting
 ### Board reset failed